 The Turks & Caicos have more than 30 islands and cays that offer a range of experiences for singles, couples and families alike.
 From Providenciales to Grand Turk, and all the other islands and cays in between, there are lots of things to do while in The Turks & Caicos.
 Most of it related to the beautiful turquoise waters featured in this tropical paradise.

+So what is special about Turks & Caicos?
 In this compilation of 59 things to do in The Turks & Caicos, we will explore the most interesting things you can do during your vacation in the Caribbean territory, so you can take in as much as you can, while on the islands!

 Salt used to be incredibly important to The Turks & Caicos islands.
 Back in the 1900s when the salt industry was at its peak, The Turks and Caicos Islands were exporting as much as 140 million pounds of sea salt.
 This was extracted from Salt Cay, South Caicos and Grand Turk before the industry ultimately crashed.
 The remnants can be seen at the Salt House Museum in Grand Turk and at the Boiling Hole in South Caicos.